 Studsvik Nuclear AB operates within the field of nuclear technology to improve reactor performance and reduce risks and costs related to nuclear and radioactive materials.
 One of Studsvik’s main areas of focus is fuel and material testing, in which they are world leading.
-DVel is one of Studsvik’s partners, delivering custom equipment needed for the material testing and inspection.
+DVel is one of Studsvik’s partners, delivering custom equipment needed for their material testing and inspection.

 Periscope measurement system

-Meeting up to changing project requirements
+Dealing with changing project requirements

 Want to know more about how we can help you?